Appearance

 | Largest session | 92.6 MB, 84 subagents (reader rendering, WebView, e-ink) |

-9.2 Hunter's Direction
+9.2 my Direction

-Hunter wrote the 1,166-line architecture spec upfront, made all infrastructure/security decisions, tested on real Supernote hardware, and corrected the AI repeatedly:
+I wrote the 1,166-line architecture spec upfront, made all infrastructure/security decisions, tested on real Supernote hardware, and corrected the AI repeatedly:

-- Auth architecture: Hunter directed replacing
+- Auth architecture: I directed replacing

-better-authwith bearer tokens - E-ink drawing: Hunter specified kernel-level integration after Skia ghosting, directed "the only time skia/react should be used to render strokes is in preview mode and when opening a previously created one"
+better-authwith bearer tokens - E-ink drawing: I specified kernel-level integration after Skia ghosting, directed "the only time skia/react should be used to render strokes is in preview mode and when opening a previously created one"

 - UI quality: "that's fugly as hell, do more thinking on it", "might be one of the most retarded selection menus i've seen in my life", "still looks a little sloppy tbh"